-But she used to have a carefree mind of her own with devilish look in her eye,
+But she used to have a carefree mind of her own, with a devilish look in her eye,

 Saying "You can call me anything you like, but my name is Veronica"

 Costello was initially associated in the public mind with Punk Rock, and in terms of attitude there was a resemblance.
 (He had enjoyed seeing the Sex Pistols go head to head with morning TV host Bill Grundy.)
 Musically, his closest kinship was to classic sixties pop: The Kinks, Bob Dylan, early Who and especially The Beatles.
-While he had a troubled relationship with his backup band the Attractions, they were most suited to interpreting his diverse catalog of songs.
+While he had a troubled relationship with his backup band the Attractions, they were highly suited to interpreting his diverse catalog of songs.

 He's also an author.
 His first book Unfaithful Music & Disappearing Ink was released in 2015.
 While working on it, he denied it would be an autobiography.
 This is technically true - it's a memoir.
 It also took much longer than expected to write.
 Perhaps ending up more than double the length of the 300-and-some pages promised by the publisher had something to do with that.

 Costello hosted two seasons of a music/interview show called Spectacle: Elvis Costello with... which aired on the Sundance Channel in the US and Channel 4 in the UK.
 Television has seen him being banned from Saturday Night Live for a dozen years for changing songs unannounced, subbing for David Letterman during his heart surgery, and appearing As Himself on The Simpsons and Talladega Nights: The Ballad of Ricky Bobby.
 Charges that he is an international art thief are still being investigated.